aceade/express-echo/README.md

 A quick ExpressJS application that echoes a HTTP request back to the sender.
 The intended goal is to help some of my frontend practice projects by giving me a dedicated endpoint hosted in Azure for mock REST calls.

 ## Endpoints
 Each endpoint takes a wildcard path.
+Each simply returns the JSON that it received, without processing it.

 ### Mock GET